Suspension of judgment: Science

 The advance of social science often depends on excluding cognitive bias, of which many forms are known.

 Philosophy

 Within philosophy, suspension of judgment is typically associated with positivism and skepticism, most especially Pyrrhonism where it is referred to as epoché, but it is not limited to these areas.
 The 17th century rationalist René Descartes, for example, used it as the cornerstone of his epistemology.
 In a process that he called methodological skepticism (now also known as Cartesian doubt), he asserted that in order to gain a solid foundation when building one's system of knowledge and belief, one must first doubt everything.
 Only by eliminating preconceptions and prejudgments can one come to know what is true.

-Descartes' methodology is called hyperbolic doubt called so because it's an extreme form of doubt, casting even slightly suspect into the light of further scrutiny.
+Descartes' methodology is called hyperbolic doubt because it's an extreme form of doubt, casting even slightly suspect into the light of further scrutiny.
 Hyperbolic doubt is posited in four general points: